 MFA is being rolled out in phases, piloted first by Library Information Systems (LIS), then rolled out to faculty and staff in the University.
 Student MFA will be phased in at a later date that is still to be determined.

-If you do not complete MFA setup prior to May 13th 12:01 am you will be forced to setup MFA on your subsequent logon.
 Access to Microsoft 365 services (Outlook, Teams, OneNote, OneDrive, or SharePoint) is not permitted until MFA setup is completed.
 MFA is specific to Microsoft services, it does not impact logging in locally into your University Asset ( such as laptop or workstation ) or other University resources ( such as Canvas, myWidener, EvaluationKit, Colleague, etc. ).

 What applications/systems are currently protected with MFA?

 At this time, MFA is being used to authenticate into Microsoft 365 or any of the applications of the suite, including Outlook, Teams, OneNote, OneDrive, and SharePoint.